scalableminds/webknossos-libs/webknossos/README.md

 Please refer to [the documentation for further instructions](https://docs.webknossos.org/webknossos-py).

 ## Installation
-The `webknossos` package requires at least Python 3.8.
+The `webknossos` package requires at least Python 3.9.

 You can install it from [pypi](https://pypi.org/project/webknossos/), e.g. via pip:

 ```bash
 pip install webknossos
 ```

+To install `webknossos` with the depencies for all examples, support for CZI files, and BioFormats conversions, run: `pip install webknossos[all]`.

 By default `webknossos` can only distribute any computations through multiprocessing or Slurm.
 For Kubernetes or Dask install these additional dependencies: